 **Proposal Submissions are now closed!**

 All proposals were due by 5:00 PM. on Thursday, December 11, 2014.
 We received twenty-five proposals, totaling over $1.4 million.
 The committee will now begin to review proposals.
-Teams should expect notifications in mid-January, 2015.
+Teams should expect notifications in late January, 2015.

 Completed materials will be routed to the review committee.
 Any proposal received after the required time and date shall be considered late and will not be reviewed.
 Note: The proposal form may not display properly in versions of Internet Explorer.
 Please use Chrome or Firefox for best results.

 We encourage proposals that work cooperatively in presenting integrated solutions.
 Grants are open to UW Seattle, UW Bothell, UW Tacoma, UW Medical Center, and Harborview.

 Research teams are required to include at minimum:

 Each individual should play an active role.
 Applicants will also be required to provide letters of support from any campus unit (Facilities, Office of Planning and Budgeting, etc.) potentially impacted by the proposed scope.
 If multiple campus units are affected, please submit multiple letters of support.
 Letters will be validated after submission.
 Applicants should also follow their unit or department’s usual internal process for submitting grant proposals, including securing Dean’s office approvals.